 - Find the link to ‘apply online’ and click the same.

 - Read the important instructions and complete first part of your application which is online registration.

-- After successfully completion of the online registration, please note down the registration number.
+- After successful completion of the online registration, please note down the registration number.

 - Once you fill and submit the online application form, you’ll be automatically redirected to fee payment page.

-- Choose the mode of payment and make necessary payment.
+- Choose the mode of payment and make the necessary payment.

-- Candidates who haven’t received their online generated confirmation page their applications will be treated as cancelled.
+- Candidates who haven’t received their online generated confirmation page their applications will be treated as canceled.